 When Debbie’s family approached East Hill House for help, she was struggling to cope with early-onset dementia, and was being considered for sectioning under the Mental Health Act.
 After a personal visit, Home Manager Samantha Booty and her team collectively decided they could provide Debbie, who is under 60, with tailored support.
 One symptom of...Read more

 James and Edith had been a devoted couple for many years, raising their daughters in the family home and enjoying life together to the fullest.
 However, as the years went by, Edith’s health began to…Read more

 Prior to arriving at Rectory House, Agnes had been in hospital for seven months.
 She had spent a long time in intensive care after major surgery and doctors did not have high hopes for her recovery.
 When they suggested she be admitted for palliative care, it was with uncertainty about her future and low expectations...Read more

-When Charlotte first arrived at Garth House in February 2012 she was very poorly indeed.
+When Charlotte first arrived at Garth House she was very poorly indeed.
 At hospital she had been diagnosed with cardiac and renal failure, along with a number of other serious conditions.
 Charlotte needed support from two nurses for all her care needs and had lost a great deal of weight.
-The local...Read more
+The local health trust’s continuing...Read more

 Michael and Iris’s Story

 Michael and Iris had enjoyed a happy life together at home for many years.
 However, over time Michael’s health began to decline.
 Michael had been living with diabetes for some time, which led to significant weight gain and he also suffered a stroke.
 To compound these health issues, Michael was diagnosed with mild dementia.
 Iris,...Read more